ryan-mcclue/unsw/comp3331/wk4/week4.md

 * ACK on success, ACK with same sequence number on errors (are set in flags field) selective ACK sends a single ACK for each individual packet cumulative ACK (TCP uses) sends a single ACK for a group of packets
-* wait on timeout for ACK and retransmit if necessary to handle lost data (`EstimatedRTT = (1- a)*EstimatedRTT + a*SampleRTT`) (timeout = `EstimatedRTT + 4*DevRTT`)
+* wait on timeout for ACK and retransmit if necessary to handle lost data (also have max. retransmit counters) (`EstimatedRTT = (1- a)*EstimatedRTT + a*SampleRTT`) (timeout = `EstimatedRTT + 4*DevRTT`)
-(fast retransmit optimisation ignores this timer)
+(fast retransmit optimisation ignores this timer when it has recieved 3 duplicated ACKs)
 * However, performance for stop-and-wait is poor, so implement sliding windows for efficiency (pipelining), i.e. send multiple unACK'd packets at once
   - Go-Back-N: So, send 4 packets, if packet 2 errors, retransmit 2,3,4,5 (heuristic based)
   - Selective-Repeat: Only retransmit specific errored packet